-1 21 2000 For the fiscal year ended Dece mber 31, 2009 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 OF 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission File Number: 001-14895 AVI BioPharm a Inc (Exact name of registrant as specif , Oregon 93-0797222 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 3450 Monte Villa Parkway, Suite 101, Bothell, Washington (Address of principal executive offices) 98021 (Zip Code) Registrant's telephone number, including a area code: (425) 354 5038 Securities registered under Section 12 (b) of the Act: None Securities registered under Section 12(g) of the Act: Common Stock with \$.000 (Title of Class) 1 par value Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\ \square$ No $\ \boxtimes$ Indicate by check mark if the registrant is not required to file reports pursuant to Se ction 13 or Section 15(d) of the Act.
-Yes □ No 🗵 Indicate by check mark whether the Registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was require requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and poster required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of period that the registrant was required to submit and post such files).
-Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Rebest of registrant's knowledge, in definitive proxy or information statements incorporated Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate definitions of "large accelerated filer," "accelerated filer" and "smaller reporting compared to the definitions" of "large accelerated filer," "accelerated filer" and "smaller reporting compared to the definition of "large accelerated filer," "accelerated filer" and "smaller reporting compared to the definition of "large accelerated filer," "accelerated filer" and "smaller reporting compared to the definition of "large" accelerated filer, "accelerated filer" and "smaller" accelerated filer, "accelerated filer" and "smaller" accelerated filer.
-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller Reporting Company □ a 10h 2 afaha Eughagaa Aati Van 🗖 Na 🖾 Indicate by check mark whether the registrant is a shell company (as defined in Rule e 120-2 of the Exchange Act).
-Yes Li No Li meeting.
+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2009

+TRANSITION REPORT PURSUANT TO SECTION 13 OF 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-14895

+(Exact name of registrant as specified in its charter)

+Oregon (State or other jurisdiction of incorporation or organization) 93-0797222 (I.R.S.
+Employer Identification No.) 98021

+(Zip Code)

+3450 Monte Villa Parkway, Suite 101, Bothell, Washington (Address of principal executive offices)

+Registrant's telephone number, including area code: (425) 354 5038

+Securities registered under Section 12(b) of the Act: None

+Securities registered under Section 12(g) of the Act:

+Common Stock with \$.0001 par value

+(Title of Class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes o No x

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No x

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes o No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer o Non-accelerated filer o (Do not check if a smaller reporting company) Accelerated filer x Smaller Reporting Company o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No x